-In accordance with these principles and strategies the Compensation Committee establishes base salaries at competitive levels with those of companies of comparable size.
+In accordance with these principles and strategies the committee establishes base salaries at competitive levels with those of companies of comparable size.
 It also provides performance-based annual cash and equity-based long-term incentives that provide opportunities to earn total compensation at significantly higher levels for superior performance.

-The Compensation Committee also considers provisions of the Internal Revenue Code limiting to \$1,000,000 the annual amount of compensation (other than compensation that qualifies as "qualified performance-based compensation") that publicly held companies may deduct for federal income tax purposes for each of certain executive officers.
+The committee also considers provisions of the Internal Revenue Code limiting to \$1,000,000 the annual amount of compensation (other than compensation that qualifies as "qualified performance-based compensation") that publicly held companies may deduct for federal income tax purposes for each of certain executive officers.
 The committee believes that tax deductibility is an important factor but only one factor to be considered in evaluating any executive officer compensation program.
-It also believes that there are competitive and other circumstances in which the interests of Sempra Energy and its shareholders may be best served by providing compensation that is not fully tax deductible.
-Accordingly, the committee may exercise discretion to provide compensation that would not qualify as a tax-deductible expense.
+It believes that there are competitive and other circumstances in which the interests of Sempra Energy and its shareholders may be best served by providing compensation that is not fully tax deductible.
+Accordingly, the committee may exercise discretion to provide base salaries or other compensation that may not qualify as a tax-deductible expense.